ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Error.md

 Mbed OS provides three ways to report an error using the error handling implementation:

-1. Using **error()** function to report a fatal error condition - This is the legacy function used for reporting a fatal error.
-It has been modified to capture the context information.
-But, it will not capture the address of the caller, module information and also doesn't support reporting specific error codes.
-Any implementation using this API to report an error will use the error status **MBED_ERROR_UNKNOWN**.
-Its highly encouraged that all future Mbed-OS focussed implementations use MBED_ERROR()/MBED_ERROR1() or MBED_WARNING()/MBED_WARNING() macros for reporting errors.
+1. Using the **error()** function to report a fatal error condition - This is the legacy function used for reporting a fatal error.
+It has been modified to capture the context information, but it does not capture the address of the caller or module information.
+It also doesn't support reporting specific error codes.
+Any implementation using this API to report an error uses the error status **MBED_ERROR_UNKNOWN**.
+We highly encourage all future Mbed OS focused implementations to use `MBED_ERROR()` or `MBED_ERROR1()` or `MBED_WARNING()` `MBED_WARNING()` macros for reporting errors.
 1. Using **MBED_ERROR()/MBED_ERROR1()** macros to report a fatal error with enhanced capability for capturing the module reporting the error.
-1. Using **MBED_WARNING()/MBED_WARNING1()** macros to report a non-fatal error with enhanced capability for capturing the module reporting the error.
+1. Using **MBED_WARNING()/MBED_WARNING1()** macros to report a nonfatal error with enhanced capability for capturing the module reporting the error.

 When you report an error using `MBED_ERROR()` or `MBED_ERROR1()` macros, the error is recorded in the error history (see the [error history](#error-history) section below) with the context.
-The error information is printed to STDOUT, and the application is terminated.
+The error information prints to STDOUT, and the application is terminated.

 Note that the error functions output the error message or the file name in debug and develop builds only.